 Since 1884 trams have been a feature of Melbourne and the city has the largest urban tram network in the world.
 And the only remaining tram network in Australia.

 There is a free City Circle tram from 10am to 6pm everyday, except Christmas Day and Good Friday.

 The tram lines service mainly the CBD and the inner suburbs.
 (Trams)

 Avalon (AVV) airport is situated 55 kilometres from Melbourne City centre and 20 kilometres from Geelong and is a service hub for Jetstar.
 (Avalon Airport)

-If travelling to Geelong or the Surf Coast on the Great Ocean Road there are shuttle busses which meet all Jetstar flights.
+If travelling to Geelong or the Surf Coast on the Great Ocean Road there are shuttle buses which meet all Jetstar flights.
 (Airport Shuttle)

-If travelling to Melbourne a 50 minute shuttle bus ride is available and meets all Jetstar flights.
+If travelling to Melbourne a shuttle bus ride is available and meets most major flights.
 (Airport Shuttle)